raviten/documentation/integrating-web-sdk.rst

 You install the files in the root folder of your web server and put javascript code in various web pages of your website.
 Our tag downloads some more javascript code from our servers.

-When a user comes to your website, our code ask the browser to request the user to grant us the permission to send her web push notifications.
-If the user agrees, the browser returns us a token (you can think of it like an address of the browser) which the code transfer to the QuantumGraph servers.
+When a user comes to your website, our code asks the browser to request the user to grant us the permission to send her web push notifications.
+If the user agrees, the browser returns us a token (you can think of it like an address of the browser) which the code transfers to QuantumGraph servers.
 Using this token, QuantumGraph servers can send the web push notification to users.

-Our SDK (which gets downloaded from the javascript code that we provide you) also communicates to QuantumGraph servers the URLs which are you accessing.
+Our SDK (which gets downloaded from the javascript code that we provide you) also communicates to QuantumGraph servers the URLs the users are accessing.
 As a result, you can, using our web panel, send a push to the users who have browsed a particular URL.
 Using our SDK, you can also send us other attributes of the user (such as user id, email, city) and then send notifications based on those attributes.